 What is the best travel insurance for backpacking Europe?

-Not only does World Nomads provide travellers with affordable policy options but there are several other key advantages that are important to me when buying a policy.
+World Nomads provide travellers with affordable policy options but there are several other key advantages that are important to me when buying a policy.

 - By focusing on what you need and leaving out what you don’t, World Nomads prices are some of the most competitive online.
 They offer different levels of policy to suit the type of cover you’re after while also allowing you to pay a premium to insure any high-values belongings.